nmidzic20/Fitopia/README.md

-# RiHack2023
+A web application created within 24 hours for RiHack 2023 hackathon, aimed at promoting health using gamification.
+The idea is for users to be able to unlock new chapters of a visual novel via walking a certain amount of km each day, which would be tracked via Google Fit app with smartwatches or smartphones.
+The map of the game world is original, the chapter artwork is created using AI assets.

-Ri-Hack project
+# Installation

-From "backend" directory, run "node index.js"
+From `backend` directory, run `node index.js`

-From "frontend" directory, run "ng serve" and go to http://localhost:4200
+From `frontend` directory, run `ng serve` and go to `http://localhost:4200`